Bite-sized Research and Science

 - write the content for 1-2 posts AND illustrate them with images

-- (optional) get feedback from peers on your ideas
+- (optional) get feedback from peers on ideas

 Moving messages and video editing